 A rich written resource of Edinburgh’s past

-Its rich content covers prehistory to modern times, taking in a range of themes – social, cultural, economic and architectural – and featuring all communities in the city.
+It covers prehistory to modern times, taking in a range of themes – social, cultural, economic and architectural.
+It features the Old and New Towns and local communities across the city.

-We made it freely available to encourage anyone – casual or dedicated – to pursue their interest in the city’s history.
+We make it freely available to encourage anyone, whether with a casual or dedicated interest, to look into the city’s history.

 How to use the Bibliography